agrestio/agrest/UPGRADE-NOTES.md

 corresponds to `UriInfo.getQueryParameters()`.

 ### SelectStage.PARSE_REQUEST is gone [#537](https://github.com/agrestio/agrest/issues/537)
-`SelectStage.PARSE_REQUEST` is no longer needed, as protocol parameter parsing happens outside of a stage, right in the context.
+`SelectStage.PARSE_REQUEST` is no longer needed, as protocol parameter parsing happens outside a stage, right in the context.
 If you had stage callbacks referencing this stage, you may instead reference `SelectStage.START`.